How Council Procures Goods & Services

 For queries relating to a specific tender currently open, please contact the listed project officer or place a forum post on the relevant VendorPanel Public tenders forum

-For all Accounts Payable enquiries please contact the Accounts Payable Officer.
+For all Accounts Payable enquiries please contact Council's Accounts Payable Team.

 Current Tenders